yoanlcq/vek/README.md

 As a user, you might not realize that the "matrix * vector" products you use everywhere with library X take twice as many instructions as they should.
-Yes, You won't see the difference in "most cases", but do define "most cases"!
+Yes, you won't see the difference in "most cases", but do define "most cases"!
 In my experience, "most cases" is "moderately ambitious games running on x86-64 CPUs", which is why there's no noticeable slowdown, but that shouldn't get in the way of "potentially ambitious games running on PC, consoles and